folio-org/stripes/doc/app-metadata.md

 Field | Location | Description and notes
 :---- | :------- | :--------------------
-Type | `type` | The type of the module: may be `app` for a regular full-page application, `popover` for an application that can run in popover mode as well as in regular full-page mode, or `settings` for modules that only provides an entry in the Settings page.
+Type | `type` | The type of the module: may be `app` for a regular full-page application, `popover` for an application that can run in popover mode as well as in regular full-page mode, or `settings` for modules that only provide an entry in the Settings page.
 Short title | `displayName` | This is needed in the header, where, based on user preference or screen size, the names of the apps may be displayed next to their icons.
-Full title | `fullName` | The full title of the application: for example, when this is "Library Yearly Calendar", the sort title might be just "Calendar".
+Full title | `fullName` | The full title of the application: for example, when this is "Library Yearly Calendar", the short title might be just "Calendar".
-Default popover size | `defaultPopoverSize` | For applications that can run in popover mode as well as in full-screen, specifiees how wide the popover should be when it first appears (subject to subsequent resizing by the user).
-May be specificed as a percentage (e.g. `40%`) or as a pixel width (e.g. `300px`).
+Default popover size | `defaultPopoverSize` | For applications that can run in popover mode as well as in full-screen, specifies how wide the popover should be when it first appears (subject to subsequent resizing by the user).
+May be specified as a percentage (e.g. `40%`) or as a pixel width (e.g. `300px`).
 Default preview width | `defaultPreviewWidth` | Specifies how wide the preview pane should be when it first appears (subject to subsequent resizing by the user).
-May be specificed as a percentage (e.g. `40%`) or as a pixel width (e.g. `300px`).
+May be specified as a percentage (e.g. `40%`) or as a pixel width (e.g. `300px`).
 Help page | `helpPage` | The URL of a page that is helpful in understanding the application.
 This may point to a Help app within Stripes itself, or to some outside resource such as https://wiki.folio.org/pages/viewpage.action?pageId=1415393
 Icons | `icons` | A list of zero or more icons provided and used by the application.
 See [below](#icons) for details.
 Welcome-page entries | `welcomePageEntries` | A list of zero or more icon-and-text entries on the welcome page.
 See [below](#welcome-page-entries) for details.

 ### Welcome-page entries

-The `welcomePageEntries` field specifies a set of paragraphs on the appliction's welcome page (see [mock-up](https://issues.folio.org/secure/attachment/11010/Screenshot%202017-12-05%2023.59.26.png)).
+The `welcomePageEntries` field specifies a set of paragraphs on the application's welcome page (see [mock-up](https://issues.folio.org/secure/attachment/11010/Screenshot%202017-12-05%2023.59.26.png)).
 It is represented by an array of structures, each of them containing three subfields:

 Field | Location | Description and notes
 :---- | :------- | :--------------------
-Icon name | `iconName` | The name of an icon provided either by Stripes itself or by the appliction.
+Icon name | `iconName` | The name of an icon provided either by Stripes itself or by the application.
 This will be a short string such as `"happyFace"` rather than the path to a specific file.
 Typically the name will be one of those defined in the `icons` section (see [below](#icons)).
 Headline | `headline` | "Search local inventory and e-resources together!", Description | `description` | "The Codex Search application lets you search across multiple sources ..."